finec-mgimo/un-ais-hackaton/application.md

 We are a collaborative team, anchored at MGIMO Finance and Economics Department in Odintsovo, Russia.
 The team is led by Evgeniy Pogrebnyak, FinEc-MGIMO dean, formerly a leader for macroeconomic analysis at a national development bank - VEB.

-- Sergey Korolev is a young data scientist at Sberbank St Petersburg and a member of ‘Ostrov-2035’ learning network.
-- Also from St Petersburg – Maria Markueva, a risk management and data modelling professional, who will be teaching at European University in St Petersburg starting this fall.
+Sergey Korolev is a young data scientist at Sberbank St Petersburg and a member of ‘Ostrov-2035’ learning network.
+Also from St Petersburg – Maria Markueva, a risk management and data modelling professional, who will be teaching at European University in St Petersburg starting this fall.
 Maria is qualified as a yacht crew member and passionate about sailing in the Baltic Sea.
 She is a hands-on user of AIS via MarineTraffic.

-Two MGIMO students volunteered for the project:
-– Timur Alikhodjaev, from MGIMO Tashkent campus (Uzbekistan)
-- Artem Reva, from our linguistics bachelor program.
+Two MGIMO students volunteered for the project: Timur Alikhodjaev, from MGIMO Tashkent campus (Uzbekistan), and Artem Reva, from our linguistics bachelor program.

 Research proposals
 ------------------